Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Lockwood 40k Charles Andrews Lockwood (6 May 1890 - 7 June 1967) was born in Midland VA and graduated from the U.S. Naval Academy in the class of 1912.
+40k Charles Andrews Lockwood was born on 06 May 1890 in Midland, Va. and graduated from the U.S. Naval Academy in the class of 1912.
 Following brief cruises in Mississippi and Arkansas, and a short tour as instructor in the Naval Training Station, Great Lakes, in September 1914 he reported to the tender Mohican for indoctrination in submarines.
 By 1 December of that year he had his first submarine command, A-2, followed by B-1.
 American entry into World War I found him in command of 1st Submarine Division, Asiatic Fleet.
 From that time, with the exception of a tour on the Asiatic station where he commanded gunboats Quiros and El Cano on the Yangtze Patrol and the destroyer Smith Thompson, practically all his sea service was in and connected with submarines.
 In addition to those listed above are added G-1, N-5, UC-97 (ex-German).
 R-25, S-14, and Bonita.

 Robert M. Cieri